The voting period for Aurora's Municipal Election is October 12 - 22.

 - Not prohibited from voting by law

-Please note that you can only vote once no matter how many voting days there are or how many properties you own or rent in the Town of Aurora.
+You can only vote once no matter how many voting days there are or how many properties you own or rent in the Town of Aurora.

-The following are prohibited from voting:
+The following individuals are prohibited from voting:

 - a person who is serving a sentence of imprisonment in a penal or correctional institution;